Authentic Lessons for 21st Century Learning

 Engage

 Use the attached Lesson Slides to guide the lesson.
-Begin by displaying slide 3, showing the lesson's Essential Questions.
-Explain to students that as part of their study of the Industrial Revolution, they will be exploring these questions: How did the industrialization of the American economy in the 19th century impact workers?
-Should governments regulate businesses to protect the rights of workers?
+Begin by displaying slide 3, showing the lesson's essential questions.
+Explain to students that as part of their study of the Industrial Revolution, they will explore these questions:

-To begin this exploration, invite students to participate in a Paint a Picture strategy.
+To begin this exploration, display slide 5 and invite students to participate in a Painting a Picture strategy.
 This activity will use a series of photographs to paint a figurative picture in the students' minds of working conditions during the Industrial Revolution.
 Place students in small groups of 3–4, then distribute a copy of the attached Paint a Picture Photo Set to each group and the Paint a Picture Chart to each student.
-Display slide 4 and ask students to work with their groups to first write down in the "observations" column of their charts what they see.
-Next, ask students to continue working together to write down in the "inferences" column of their charts what they can infer or conclude about how industrialization impacted workers based on their observations.
+Ask students to work with their groups to first write down in the "observations" column of their charts what they see.
+Start the 5-minute timer on the slide.

 Explore

-Display slide 10.
+Display slide 12.
 Invite students to continue painting a picture of working conditions during the Industrial Revolution by exploring a primary source document—an excerpt from a report published by Massachusetts lawmakers after investigating the working conditions at the Lowell Mills, a 19th century textile mill in the city of Lowell, Massachusetts.
-Distribute a copy of the attached Paint a Picture Primary Source Document to each student and ask them to read the text.
-After reading, ask students return to working with their groups and use the Categorical Highlighting strategy to highlight any information that shows what the working conditions in the Lowell Mills were like.
-This strategy encourages students to read for and select information from a certain category or categories within a text.
-In this case, the category is "working conditions."
+Distribute a copy of the attached Massachusetts Lawmakers Investigate Working Conditions in Lowell to each student and ask them to read the text.

 After students have finished highlighting, invite student groups to share out some of the information they selected.
 This discussion should summarize major points that students have observed from the text about working conditions and experiences in the Lowell Mills.